 Change the last paragraph as follows.

 To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.
-Such a STA, upon reconnecting to a network, can provide either a device ID previously provided by the network or can use an identifiable random MAC address (IRM) the STA previously provided to the network or both.
+Such a STA, upon reconnecting to a network, can provide either a device ID or a PASN ID previously provided by the network or can use an identifiable random MAC address (IRM) the STA previously provided to the network or both.
 Either approach allows the network to recognize the STA while providing protection against third party tracking or traffic analysis.
 While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks.

 6.5 MLME SAP primitives